02 Feb Max Media announces Anglo-Greek agency alliance

 London based Max Media International has announced the launch of Max Media Greece.

-Joining forces with Greece’s largest independent ad agency IRA Media to form an innovative partnership designed to abridge Europe post Brexit.
+Joining forces with Greece’s largest independent ad agency Intermedia SA to form an innovative partnership designed to abridge Europe post Brexit.

 Emma Wood, Business Development Director of Max Media International, takes an in-depth look at the strategic importance of the new office in Athens.